-Activities: Most of the Station improvements consist of building demolition and construction activities which will be conducted in upland areas and will not affect fisheries habitat (Figure 2,

-Appendix A).
-Aspects of the planned improvements at the Station that involve inwater/waterfront work include:
+Activities: Most of the Station improvements consist of building demolition and construction activities which will be conducted in upland areas and will not affect fisheries habitat (Figure 2, Appendix A).
+Aspects of the planned improvements at the Station that involve in-water/waterfront work include:

-- Along Absecon Inlet, the shoreline consists of, from north to south, 350 linear feet of unprotected shoreline, 78 linear feet of wire gabion baskets, 188 linear feet of precast concrete cribs, and 195 linear feet of wood-faced structural bulkhead.
-The existing concrete cribs are beginning to fail, and north of the gabions the shoreline was severely eroded and the protection damaged by Hurricane Sandy.
-The shoreline north of the gabions will be restored to the waterfront line of the existing gabions, concrete cribs, and bulkhead.
-The restored shoreline as well as the gabions, cribs, and bulkhead wall will be further protected by a new armor stone revetment.
-The only fill will be for construction of the revetment itself; it is not an attempt to reclaim or extend land waterward.
-The revetment will begin at the face of the existing structural bulkhead and extend 18 feet seaward to the toe of the revetment.
-The small gap between the existing bulkheads and the revetment will be filled with clean stone or structural fill.
-The remaining 350 feet of unprotected shoreline north of the bulkheads will be restored to the line of the existing structural bulkheads and the armor stone revetment to be installed in front of the structural bulkheads will continue along the entire length of this section as well.
-The inset in Section 4.3.4, Waters of the U.S., including Wetlands, shows typical cross-sections for the armor stone revetment.
-The revetment will provide a more natural shoreline than the existing structural bulkheads, will protect the shoreline from further erosion, and will help break waves further from the shore, minimizing waves breaking on shore in most, but not all. storms. - Installing a steel or vinyl sheet piling bulkhead seaward of an existing, 149-foot long deteriorated timber bulkhead between the boat ramp and the main docks.
+- Installing 811 linear feet of armor stone revetment along the entire northeast shoreline of Absecon Inlet.
+The revetment will be placed 18 feet seaward of mean high water along the 461 linear feet of the existing bulkheads.
+The existing bulkheads (78 linear feet of wire gabion baskets, 188 linear feet of precast concrete cribs, and 195 linear feet of wood-faced structural bulkhead) will be repaired, and the gap between the armor stone revetment and the existing bulkheads will be filled with clean sand or structural fill.
+The remaining 350 linear feet of unprotected shoreline north of the bulkheads will be restored and the armor stone revetment will extend along its entire length. - Installing a steel or vinyl sheet piling bulkhead seaward of an existing, 149-foot long deteriorated timber bulkhead between the boat ramp and the main docks.
 The new sheet pile bulkhead may be either cantilevered or anchored and will be constructed within 18 inches seaward of the existing timber bulkhead.
 New sheet piling will be driven using pile drivers or impact hammers.
 Buried features associated with the existing timber bulkhead will be replaced.
 Existing sinkholes behind the timber bulkhead and the space between the new and existing bulkheads will be filled with clean sand or structural fill. - Replacing guide piles at the floating docks on the southwest corner of the Station so that storm surges cannot lift the docks above the guide piles: The six existing guide piles at the floating docks at the main dock areas and the two existing guide piles at the floating dock adjacent to the boat ramp will be removed and replaced with new, taller piles.
 The new piles should be able to provide 2 feet of freeboard above the dock guides during a 500-year flood event.
 Piles will be driven using pile drivers or impact hammers.
 All construction materials which may come into contact with the water, including new piles, will be free of toxic materials (no creosote-coated or pressure-treated timber will be used).